uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 2B.
 Clip Length

-Definition: The length of the video in minutes and seconds
+Definition: The length of the gameplay video in minutes and seconds

 *text input field; format: MM:SS* [R]

 ### 2C.
 Date Recorded

-Definition: The date the video was recorded
+Definition: The date the gameplay video was recorded

 This date is presumably identical to the video file's "created" date.